The next Friends of the Library meeting will be Tuesday, June 13 at 6:30 p.m. in the library.

 Also at the May 2019 meeting the FOL welcomed new member Bev Kern.
 Bev is no stranger to our library, as she was once a member of the library Board of Directors and the Mt.
 Sterling Community Museum.
 She has also been a long-time member of the library’s ‘Around Town’ Book Club.
 Bev was a Professor and is now a retired English and French teacher from the Westfall school district.
 We are so happy to welcome Bev to our membership roster as an integral part of the group.

-We welcomed new member Dawn Finch to our lovely group in February.
-Dawn is an active member of the community and the Westfall school district.
-She is a well known and successful Realtor in the area as well.
-The group is excited to have Dawn join in our mission!
+The group is excited to have new members join in our mission!
 Membership is open to men and women of all ages who have an interest in helping to sustain and maintain the library through our many fundraising events throughout the year.
 There are never any membership fees.
-We have had two other people inform us of their commitment to join our group in the coming months.
 We look forward to gaining momentum in our mission this year with our additional membership!

-We hosted our first Summertime Patriotic Sip & Paint at American Legion Post 417 on Sunday, June 30th.
-Subscribe to the library events on Facebook and follow our library on Instagram, where you will see flyers like this and all the activities that both the library and the Friends of the Library have going on.
+We hosted our first Summertime Patriotic Sip & Paint at American Legion Post 417 on Sunday, June 30, 2019.
+Subscribe to the library events on Facebook and follow our library on Instagram, where you will see flyers like that event and all the activities that both the library and the Friends of the Library have going on.

 We had a great time with the turnout at the Sip and Paint class on Sunday, December 2, 2019 at the American Legion Post 417.
 The class ran from 2:00 to 4:00 p.m.
 Cost was $30 per person and included all materials needed and an interactive lesson from the class instructor, Mary Davis.
 Assorted finger foods and beverages were available for freewill donations.
 This is always such a fun event!